a-bison/scrolls-py/scrolls/pdoc/scrolls.md

 # 5
 ```

-## Substitution Calls
+## Expansion Calls

-In addition to variable expansion, expansions may call into python code, in which case
+In addition to variable expansion, expansions may call into some code, in which case
-the python code will determine what the expansion is replaced with.
+the code will determine what the expansion is replaced with.
 For example,
 `$(select hello world)` will randomly be replaced by `hello` 50% of the time, and `world` otherwise.
 This may
 be used to randomly select arguments to commands, or randomly select the commands
 themselves: